Precious-Macaulay/Smart-News-Flow-with-Daytona/README.md

 ## **Acknowledgments**

+- Big Thanks to Daytona for providing an easy environment manager.
 - Thanks to Infinyon for providing the Fluvio platform.
 - Special thanks to Groq for their LLMs.
 - Gratitude to NewsAPI for providing news data.